sirimullalab/DLSCORE/README.md

 [{'dlscore': [7.0548329, 6.6804061, 7.331718, 7.5543647, 7.4937844, 7.2915564, 6.8153844, 7.3344746, 6.8370795, 6.8463974], 'nnscore': [7.528647808595601, 6.841528068839551, 8.970434997068462, 8.652536458379778, 7.5314641378295235, 6.567334597110879, 8.493516759548358, 7.6294518800050355, 6.909480876402764, 8.603892203786629, 10.735374727080952, 7.269388390573901, 8.861930933915144, 6.566368370705019, 6.649809561604744, 6.611589875000943, 5.496196964085726, 7.70903543971305, 6.70953530232466, 7.821874753600213], 'pdb_id': '1erb', 'vina_output': [-8.31353, 56.54909, 1495.07589, 0.50669, 68.97156, 0.0]}]
 `

-DLSCORE will be producing the number of networks specified with in `-n`, NNScore 2.0 will display 20, and vina 6.
+DLSCORE will be producing the number of networks specified with in `-n`, NNScore 2.0 will display 20, and vina 1 (plus 5 .
 The output thrown by DLSCORE and NNScore 2.0 are pKd values, while Vina gives delta G (kcal/mol)

 The same applies for the rest of the proteins and ligands.
 To see the rest of the protein-ligand complexes for our dataset (300 from PDBbind v.2016 refined-set), please read our [research article](www.includelink.com)